President of Organización Negra Centroamericana (ONECA)

 Youth and Farmworker Program Director for the American Friends Service Committee Florida Program

-Guadalupe De La Cruz is a bold and dynamic Chicana leader.
-She was born and raised in South Florida, in a working-class farmworker family.
-She is a proud single mother to her daughter, Melly.
-Guadalupe has been a tireless advocate and educator for immigrant families and farmworkers in Homestead, FL for the last 10 years, organizing as part of a worker-led movement for labor rights, higher wages and better working conditions.
-Currently, she serves as the Youth and Farmworker Program Director for the American Friends Service Committee Florida Program, and leads AFSC Florida’s mutual aid work by bringing food, cash assistance, COVID-19 testing and personal protective equipment (PPE) to hundreds of farmworkers and their families in Homestead.
-She is also a Tri-Chair of the Florida Coordinating Committee for the Poor People’s Campaign: A National Call for Moral Revival.
+Guadalupe De La Cruz serves as the Youth and Farmworker Program Director for the American Friends Service Committee Florida Program and leads AFSC Florida’s mutual aid work by bringing food, cash assistance, COVID-19 testing, and personal protective equipment (PPE) to hundreds of farmworkers and their families in Homestead, Florida.
+She is also a Tri-Chair of the Florida Coordinating Committee for the Poor People’s Campaign.
+Guadalupe has been a tireless advocate and educator for immigrant families and farmworkers in Homestead, FL for the last 10 years, organizing as part of a worker-led movement for labor rights, higher wages, and better working conditions.
 Guadalupe has been instrumental in building an influential youth-led immigrant movement and winning local victories, such as shutting down the Homestead Detention Center for Immigrant Youth in 2019.
 She is a co-founder of Seeds of Resistance, which is a program that focuses on addressing the needs of immigrant youth by fully integrating art, ancestral knowledge, political education, agroecology, and trauma-healing work to the local immigrant justice movement.
-Through her leadership and strategic vision, she has shifted public perceptions of undocumented youth and focused attention on policy issues that affect them with the goal of building power.

 Executive Director of Lila LGBTQ, North Carolina